Luna-Klatzer/docs_openhiven.py/source/hivenclient.rst

          If :class: `True` connection is closed

-         :type: `bool`
+         :type: :class:`bool`

       .. attribute:: ready

          If :class:`True` the client has received all data from Hiven and is ready for use

-         :type: `bool`
+         :type: :class:`bool`

       .. attribute:: initialized

          If :class:`True` the Websocket and HTTPClient are connected and running

          ..
 Note::
-            initialized is not the same as :attr:`ready`! initialized only means the connection has started and is active but does not mean it has received any data!
+            :class:`initialized` is not the same as :attr:`ready`!

+            :class:`initialized` only means the connection has started and is active but does not mean it has received any data!
             Trying to use Hiven Data will likely throw Errors or return :class:`None`!

-         :type: `bool`
+         :type: :class:`bool`

       .. attribute:: http_client

          HTTP-Client used for requests to Hiven.

          Can be used to execute manual requests.
-See `HTTPClient <https://docs.python.org/3/library/logging.html#module-logging>`_ for more info
+See `HTTPClient <https://openhivenpy.readthedocs.io/en/stable/advanced_usage/http_client.html>`_ for more info

-         :type: `openhivenpy.gateway.HTTPClient`
+         :type: :class:`openhivenpy.gateway.HTTPClient`

       .. attribute:: client_type